darafferty/rapthor/docs/source/strategy.rst

     peel_bright_sources
         Boolean flag that determines whether the bright sources should be peeled for this cycle (for imaging only).
 The peeled bright sources are added back before subsequent selfcal cycles are performed (so they are included in the calibration, etc.).

+    max_normalization_delta
+        Float that sets the maximum allowed fractional delta from unity for the per-station normalization.

+    scale_normalization_delta
+        Boolean flag that determines whether the maximum allowed fractional normalization delta (set by the ``max_normalization_delta`` parameter) is constrained to vary linearly with distance from the phase center.
+If True, the maximum delta is zero at the phase center and reaches the value set by ``max_normalization_delta`` for the most distant calibration patch.
+If False, the maximum delta is the same for all calibration patches.

     do_image
         Boolean flag that determines whether the imaging step should be done for this cycle.